Gian-Fire/hearthstone-card-battle/README.md

-# hearthstone-card-battle
+## Hearthstone Card Battle
-Hearthstone card battle simulator built with React and Hearthstone card API.
+Welcome to Hearthstone card battle simulator.
+This app is built with React and the Hearthstone card API.

+## Check it out!

+You can find my app here: [Heathstone Card Battle Simulator](https://gd-react200-weather-app.herokuapp.com/ "Heathstone Card Battle Simulator")